 Bowker & Anor v RSPB EWHC 737 (QB) Tim worked for a household name charity in respect of costs enforcement following judgment.
 During that process, Tim conducted all the advocacy, including applications for alternative service before High Court Masters and a Part 71 examination of the judgment debtors before a District Judge in the County Court.

-Admission to the Roll of Solicitors – 2012 (no longer practising)
+2012: Admitted to the Roll of Solicitors

 Employment Lawyers Association